Vacuum Processing Systems

 AIRLESS DEGREASERS

-We introduced vacuum solvent cleaning systems in the early 1990’s as SEREC Corp. to meet all of the states’ and federal regulations.
-Vacuum Processing Systems is the only vapor degreaser manufacturer listed with the SCAQMD having permittable degreasers.
+We introduced vacuum solvent cleaning systems in the early 1990’s to meet all the state and federal regulations.
+Vacuum Processing Systems vapor degreasers are listed with the SCAQMD as permittable degreasers.
 Our airless systems can reduce emissions from 95 to over 99%.
 Our vapor degreasers operating in Southern California generally use less than 1 gallon of solvent a month.
-Our vapor degreasing equipment comes with distillation for recycling up to 95% of your solvent and vacuum drying for spotless cleaning.
+Our vapor degreasing equipment includes distillation to recycle up to 95% of your solvent and vacuum drying for spotless cleaning.

 VACUUM CYCLING NUCLEATION (VCN)

 Vacuum Cycling Nucleation (VCN) is a technology that can clean difficult areas and clean up to 10 times faster than any other present cleaning method.
-The process is accomplished by pulling vacuum on a chamber to evaporate liquid.
-The process results in the formation of vapor bubbles at the solid part’s surfaces.
-Since bubble nucleation likes to form in areas of high surface area to liquid volume, liquid evaporates mostly in tight, nested or porous areas thoroughly cleaning part’s internal areas.
-Dirty liquid is pushed from the internal areas and fresh liquid flows back into these areas when vacuum is paused.
+The process is accomplished by applying a vacuum to a chamber to evaporate the liquid.
+The process results in the formation of vapor bubbles on the surfaces of the solid part.
+Since bubble nucleation tends to occur in areas with high surface area relative to liquid volume, the liquid evaporates primarily in tight, nested, or porous regions, thoroughly cleaning the part’s internal areas.
+Dirty liquid is pushed out of the internal areas, and fresh liquid flows back into them when the vacuum is paused.

 LIQUID CLEANING SYSTEMS

-Our aqueous cleaning and solvent liquid soak systems operate under vacuum to assure that all recessed areas and internal surfaces can be filled completely with liquid during cleaning.
-All of the same processes as practiced in an open-top vapor cleaning systems can be well used in an airless system.
-Examples would be immersion, sonics, superheat, drying, heated immersion, clean immersion etc. Our aqueous cleaning takes place in a vacuum chamber which allows us to have complete process control.
+Our aqueous cleaning and solvent liquid soak systems operate under vacuum to ensure that all recessed areas and internal surfaces are filled with liquid during cleaning.
+All the same processes used in an open-top vapor cleaning system can be applied to an airless system.
+Examples include immersion, sonics, superheat, drying, heated immersion, and clean immersion.
+Our aqueous cleaning takes place in a vacuum chamber, enabling complete process control.
 This means we can optimize any process.
 Ultrasonics, for instance, operating at low temperatures will not cavitate and clean as well as when at higher temperatures.
 In our ultrasonic cleaning machine, a more effective cavitation can be attained by lowering the chamber pressure.
-All ultrasonic degreasing equipment have vacuum drying and can have other enhanced processes such as VCN.
+All ultrasonic degreasing equipment includes vacuum drying and may include other enhanced processes, such as VCN.